 Do you want to use other tools?
 Ask TELT about the possibilities.
 Perhaps other tools, already in use within the UT, can be used for the same purpose.
 If not, TELT can investigate whether the new tool might be an addition for the UT.
 In case personal data will be involved, TELT will also ask the data protection officer and security manager to review the tool’s privacy and security measures.
 In case a positive advice will follow, TELT might start a pilot.
 In the event of a negative advice, the tool will be considered unsuitable for the UT.

 You cannot use other tools than mentioned above without permission.
-Some tools have already received advice on the basis of which use is not permitted within the UT, such as Zoom and Discord.
+Some tools have already received advice on the basis of which use is not permitted within the UT.

 The UT considers Discord not suitable to use due to privacy and security implications.
 Using Discord has a number of consequences for privacy and security, such as: